 Identify a potentially-hazardous task to analyze and correct

 Identify the hazards, triggers, and consequences associated with the task

 Develop a set of controls to improve safety

 Employers should also encourage near-miss reporting whenever they have a close call that could have resulted in injury, illness, or damage (but didn’t).
-These incidents can prove disastrous when companies don’t step back, look at the broader picture, and take steps toward improving safety.
+These incidents can prove disastrous when companies don’t take steps toward improving safety.